Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 Duration: 5

 Next, the example defines a UDF that performs the sentiment analysis.
-The UDF relies on libraries that are packaged in separate JAR files, so you'll need to point the Snowpark library to those JAR files.
-You do this by calling the `Session.addDependency` method.
+The UDF relies on libraries that are packaged in separate JAR files, so you will need to point the Snowpark library to those JAR files.
+Do this by calling the `Session.addDependency` method.

 The example adds these JAR files as dependencies: